primadollkr/primadollkr.github.io/README.md

-Translation project for primadoll by Visual Arts / Key
+Translation project for "Prima Doll" by Visual Arts / Key